nds-org/developer-tutorial/kubernetes-101/README.md

 This is based on the excellent [Kubernetes 101](http://kubernetes.io/docs/user-guide/walkthrough/) tutorial.

 # What you'll learn
+* How to use kubectl
+* How to create Pods, Replication Controllers and Services

 # What you'll need
 * NDS Labs system shell